TheCodingDen/highlights/README.md

 Highlights is a simple highlighting bot for Discord.
 Add a keyword and follow a channel to get notified by the bot when your keyword appears in that channel.

+You can add highlights to your server directly with [this link](https://discord.com/api/oauth2/authorize?client_id=740802975576096829&scope=bot).
+Keep in mind it's still in a beta state.
+If you run into any problems, please make an issue here or let me know on [The Coding Den](https://discord.gg/code), `@ThatsNoMoon#0175`.

 ## Building
 Highlights requires `cargo` to be built. [rustup](https://rustup.rs) is the recommended installation method for most use-cases.